 The Headland Way

 The Headland Way is a stunning walk along chalk cliffs with a beach walk at each end.
 The route connects the seaside towns of Bridlington and Filey and passes close to the villages of Sewerby, Flamborough, Bempton, Buckton and Speeton.
-The total distance walked is about 20 miles.
+The total distance walked is about 32 km (20 miles).
 If you fancy a couple of shorter days, the route easily splits into two at Flamborough, which has a regular bus service to Bridlington.